oceanprotocol/ocean.py/READMEs/services.md

 ## Alternatives on Services

-Above, we described a flow to go through configuring services.
-Here are some variants.
+Above, we described a specific flow to go through configuring services.
+Here are some variants of that flow.

 ### Point to services in other networks